JOHANN WENZEL.

 Wenzel was taken to St. Gilles Prison in Brussels.
 Piepe informed Karl Giering the director of Gestapo in Brussels and he forwarded a message to the Reich Main Security Office (RSHA) Section IV Subsection 2A, requesting any details regarding on Wenzel, and they returned a number of card indexes that were found detailing Wenzel's early communist career and his name was identified in the RSHA Black Book as a wanted man.

-The Professor, due to him being a specialist in radio telephony and its technology.
+Such was the urgency by the Germans to reveal the communist network that was associated with Wenzel that he was subject to brutal interrogation including torture that lasted six to eight weeks and he eventually confessed to everything including his cover-name, The Professor, due to him being a specialist in radio telephony and its technology.
 After his torture he was a broken man and he agreed to collaborate with the Germans in a playback operation using Wenzel's radio transmitter that began on 6 August 1942 and was controlled by Heinz Pannwitz of Sonderkommando Rote Kapelle at a house on Rue de l'Aurore in Brussels.

 Over several months, the guards at Rue de l'Aurore became lulled into a false sense of security and either on the 17 or 18 November 1942, Wenzel managed to escape from the guards of the Sonderkommando, when they failed to lock an outside door.
 Wenzel noticed this, fled and locked the door behind him and managed to get away.
 Source: Wikipedia.